You are viewing documentation for v14 RC.

 • Removes React Test Renderer (react-test-renderer and @types/react-test-renderer)

-• Adds Test Renderer (test-renderer)
+• Adds Test Renderer (test-renderer) using the current recommended 1.x line

-• Updates @testing-library/react-native to alpha version
+• Updates @testing-library/react-native to the v14 version

 npm